-Cushion-Cut Diamonds: the Complete Guide
+Cushion Cut Diamonds: A Complete Buying Guide

-Pros and Cons of a Cushion-Cut Diamond Engagement Ring
+Pros and Cons of a Cushion Cut Diamond Engagement Ring

-Cushion-cut diamonds have a timeless and classic appeal, with soft, rounded edges that no other shape can rival.
-They’re also the cut with the most dispersion, or fire.
-If you love those colored flashes of light coming from a diamond, you’ll cherish a cushion-cut diamond engagement ring.
+Cushion cut diamonds have a timeless and classic appeal, with soft, rounded edges that no other shape can rival.
+They're also the cut with the most dispersion, or fire.
+If you love those colored flashes of light coming from a diamond, you'll cherish a cushion-cut diamond engagement ring.

 Still, cushions have a downside.
 Being one of the deeper cuts, they have a smaller face-up size than most shapes.
 That means you might want to look for a stone with a slightly larger carat weight.

-Cushion-Cut Diamond vs Round-Cut Diamond
+Cushion Cut Diamond vs Round Cut Diamond

-However, the major advantage to choosing a cushion-cut diamond is its price.
+However, the major advantage of choosing a cushion-cut diamond is its price.
 Like other fancy shapes, choosing a cushion over a round can save you over 25%!
 For example, the James Allen rose gold solitaires shown below differ in price by nearly $1,000 ($5,120 for round, $4,140 for cushion).
-The difference doesn’t come from the specs.
-They’re both 1-ct, I color, VS2 stones, so the difference in price comes primarily from their shape.
+The difference doesn't come from the specs.
+They're both 1-ct, I color, VS2 stones, so the difference in price comes primarily from their shape.

-Cushion-Cut Diamond vs Princess-Cut Diamond
+Cushion Cut Diamond vs Princess Cut Diamond

 The most important factor in choosing a diamond shape is style.
-Either you love it or you don’t.
+Either you love it or you don't.
 Cushions are great for soft halos and vintage settings, while the sharp edges of princess-cut diamonds give them a modern appearance.
-Princess-cut diamonds make for beautiful, geometric three-stone rings and edgy solitaires.
+Princess cut diamonds make for beautiful, geometric three-stone rings and edgy solitaires.

 Because of the popularity of the princess cut, you can save a little money by choosing a cushion.
-However, the cushion will appear slightly smaller than the princess-cut diamond.
+However, the cushion will appear slightly smaller than the princess cut diamond.
 This is because your eye automatically looks at the longest length, from corner to corner.
 Since cushion-cut diamonds have rounded corners, they appear smaller.